 Construction of Air Traffic Control tower, airside and landside roadways, aircraft maintenance hangar and automated people mover was completed by July 2012.

-When the terminal is completed it will have moving walkways to aid in movement of passengers around the complex.
-There will also be CO2 and heat occupancy sensors so that services can be tailored according to passenger numbers (regulate air intake).
-In addition, the wave like roof of the terminal will be tinted to prevent glare from the sun and conserve energy.
+The terminal has moving walkways to aid in movement of passengers around the complex.
+There are also CO2 and heat occupancy sensors so that services can be tailored according to passenger numbers (regulate air intake).
+In addition, the wave like roof of the terminal is tinted to prevent glare from the sun and conserve energy.

 In May 2007 ARINC and Thales were awarded a $75m contract for the IT, telecommunications and security systems at the airport.
 ARINC integrated the security systems of the airport by January 2013.

 Both ARINC and Thales were involved in project design and management.
-Further technology is being installed on the runway and QinetiQ (a UK defence contractor) will provide Tarsier, a radar-based runway debris detection system.
-Three radar systems will scan the runway 24 hours a day and locate any debris or objects which could damage aircraft or be sucked into engines.
+Further technology is installed on the runway and QinetiQ (a UK defence contractor) provided Tarsier, a radar-based runway debris detection system.
+Three radar systems scan the runway 24 hours a day and locate any debris or objects which could damage aircraft or be sucked into engines.

 Smiths Detection was awarded a $132.59m (€100m) contract to provide security scanning equipment, which include automatic X-ray and trace detection.
-These systems will be used to screen passengers, hand luggage and checked-in bags for explosives, weapons and illegal goods.
+These systems are used to screen passengers, hand luggage and checked-in bags for explosives, weapons and illegal goods.

 In 2012, TransCore was awarded a contract to design and install RFID-based parking and vehicle terminal access control system at the airport.